drinkcoffee/drinkcoffee.github.io/experience.md

 permalink: /experience/
 ---

+# Immmutable (March 2023 to Present): Head of Blockchain Research

+I am helping keep Immutable ahead of the curve.

+# Uniswap Foundation (Feburary to March 2023): Advisor / Consultant
+I have advised on [Uniswap's Cross-Chain Bridge Assessment Process](https://gov.uniswap.org/t/cross-chain-bridge-assessment-process/20148/47).

-# ConsenSys (July 2017 to Present): Technical Directory & Applied Cryptographer
+# ConsenSys (July 2017 to January 2023): Technical Directory & Applied Cryptographer

 [ConsenSys](https://consensys.net/) is a software development and research company driving the Ethereum ecosystem forwards.
 I have worked in three main areas at ConsenSys: